Česká Lípa: History

 Development of the town was paused by the plague epidemic in 1389.
 At the end of the 14th century, the castle was controlled by other members of lords of Lipá family, including a powerful individual named Hynek Hlaváč who was often mentioned in historical accounts, until the beginning of the Hussite Wars, when in May 1426 it was conquered by Hussites led by Jan Roháč of Dubá.
 Between 1502 and 1553, a large part of the town and its surroundings belonged to the Wartenbergs.
 Later, the lords of Dubá / Lipá regained the castle and it remained in their possession for over 100 years.
 The first evidence of Jewish settlement in the town dates from 1529.
 The Jewish community began to grow in 1570.
 Albrecht von Wallenstein reunited the town in 1622–1623.
-He, and later Kaunitzs, contributed to another boom in the town by founding a monastery and school.
+He, and later the Kaunitzs, contributed to another boom in the town by founding a monastery and school.
 Large parts of the town were destroyed by fires in 1787 and 1820.

 In the mid-19th century, the Jewish community reached its peak and formed 12% of the town's population.
 The community contributed significantly to the industrialization of the town.
-Following the compromise of 1867, the town became part of the Austrian monarchy until 1918, and seat of the Böhmisch Leipa district, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Following the compromise of 1867, the town became part of Austria-Hungary until 1918, and seat of the Böhmisch Leipa district, one of the 94 Bezirkshauptmannschaften in Bohemia.
 In 1918, Česká Lípa became a part of independent Czechoslovakia.
 The town was ceded to Nazi Germany with the rest of the Sudetenland in October 1938 under the terms of the Munich Agreement and placed under the administration of the Regierungsbezirk Aussig of Reichsgau Sudetenland. Česká Lípa returned to Czechoslovak administration in May 1945 after the liberation of Czechoslovakia.

 The modern urban development of the town was influenced by industrial production and uranium mining in the region.
 Residential neighbourhoods consisting of large amounts of prefabricated housing were built on the outskirts, while the town centre was preserved and declared as an urban monument zone.